HITECHCRIME/BATTOU_MOTH_Bombero/README.md

 oh i cannot fight
 (fuck ye fuck it in ye))
 i cannot die
 baby arise

 maybe it was i
 burning alive n alight
-in the fucking night
+in the night
+i feel defined